 Simultaneously, the accountant records all final figures and data regarding surpluses, shortages, waste, and sorting errors.

-Reasons of Inventory Discrepancies
+Reasons for Inventory Discrepancies During Stock-Taking

 As to the reasons discrepancies occur, there are a few most common: